ptr727/PlexCleaner/README.md

 # TODO
 * Capture standard output and error, and still let the app write formatted output, e.g. FFmpeg that writes in color.
-* Capture FFMpeg console output, it is currently not being displayd.
 * Reenable the file watcher when directory disappears. e.GetException().GetType() == typeof(SomethingPathNotAccessibleException)), retry waiting with with Directory.Exists(path)
 	if (e is Win32Exception)